SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/03-Structured-Query-Language.md

 # Structured Query Language

 **SQL** is a standard language for accessing and manipulating databases.

 It stands for **Structured Query Language**.

-Although SQL is an **ANSI/ISO** standard, there are different versions of the SQL language.
+Although SQL uses **ANSI/ISO** standard, there are different versions that you can use.

-With SQL we can:
+By using SQL, you can:

 - Execute queries in a database
 - Retrieve data from a database